hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of types: `FileSystemError`, `ParsingError`.

-1. **Files integration.** Collection of Heta modules are combined into a single structure **queue** which is sequence of queries for platform container based on [modules](modules) approach.
+1. **Modules integration.** Collection of Heta modules are combined into a single structure **queue** which is sequence of actions for platform container.
 The modules must not have circular references.

     The errors which happen at the stage will be of type `ModuleError`.

-1. **Translation.** Queue is translated sequentially to create declarative Heta structure (key-value format).
-The keys are the indexes of components, values is the components.
+1. **Translation.** The queue is translated sequentially to create the elements of Heta container.
+Generally it is a key-value pairs.
 The properties must satisfy the requirements for its classes.
+See the structure of Heta container below.

     The errors which happen at the stage will be of types: `QueueError`, `ValidationError`.